 Fortunately, the fix could be very cheap: Try finding some way to challenge yourself on a regular basis.
 Whether that's community work, a new passion project, a part-time job, freelance consulting or a seat on a corporate board, some form of mental exercise could help keep you in the game.

 That's where retiree-focused organizations like AARP can help by offering job boards and resources for retirees looking for their next challenge.
-At just $15 a month for your first year when you enroll in automatic renewal, their membership could be the cheapest insurance against a boring and unstructured Tuesday.
+At just $15 for your first year when you enroll in automatic renewal, their membership could be the cheapest insurance against a boring and unstructured Tuesday.

 Sign up with AARP today and get 25% off your first year.